yubaix/Mofetch/README.md

 ## Installation

+There are no plans for this to be supported by ```go install```, as I tried but was unable to get it working.

 ### Releases Tab
 Simply go to the releases tab on this page, and select the appropriate file for your system.